sgmurphy/wordpress-plugins/blog-designer-pack/readme.txt

 If you need any help, you can ask it at Blog Designer Pack plugin [Support Forum](https://wordpress.org/support/plugin/blog-designer-pack/) page.

-= Can I create post sliders or post carousel with the help of Blog Designer Pack plugin? =
+= Can I create post slider or post carousel with the help of Blog Designer Pack plugin? =

 Yes, plugin have Slider and Carousel layout shortcode available with two built-in designs.

+= Can I create post ticker or blog ticker with the help of Blog Designer Pack plugin? =

+Yes, plugin option where you can create post ticker or blog ticker.

 = Does Blog Designer Pack plugin have pagination? =